jjbarr/cs326-final-gamma/docs/milestone2.md

     only the `name` and `description` properties are valid here).
 If the property is null, it shall not be changed.
 Otherwise, all properties of the landmark shall be updated to those provided in the request.
-  - As a `DELETE` endpoint, this endpoint shall accept an object containing solely `authorization`.
-If that authorization corresponds to the creating user, the landmark shall be deleted.
+  - As a `DELETE` endpoint, this endpoint will delete the object if the user is authorized and the same user that created the object.
 - `/landmark/<id>/add_review`: A `POST` endpoint.
-This endpoint shall accept a JSON object containing an `body` field (string), and a `stars` field (number).
+This enndpoint shall accept a JSON object containing an `body` field (string), and a `stars` field (number).
 The `stars` field shall contain an integer number between 1 and 5.
 The `body` field may contain arbitrary text.
+If the user is authorized, a new review of the given landmark will be created.
 - `/review/<id>`: This is endpoint has multiple methods.
   - As a `GET` endpoint, this returns the review specified.
 The review is a JSON object that shall contain the `creator`, `id`, `landmark`, `lname`, `stars`,